 As for the human and societal costs of Islamist extremism, and the erosion of free speech due to 'Islamophobia' hysteria - these are incalculable.

-We ask the government again: how much will Islam cost?Share this post on social media or signup for emails:
+We ask the government again: how much will Islam cost?Share this post on social media: